Art Deco vs. Art Nouveau: What Is the Difference?

 At Balian Ceramics, tile is more than a surface; it’s a craft.
 Our artisan-made and hand-painted pieces bring character you can’t replicate with mass-produced materials, and our custom options allow you to tailor color, pattern, and scale to your exact layout.
 If you’re dreaming of a shower that feels personal and timeless, the right tile choices are where it starts.

-Quick Shower Tile Ideas by Style
+Shower Tile Ideas by Style

 Below are four approachable style directions with tiled shower design ideas you can use as a starting point.
 Each style includes layout guidance and a few design rules to keep your shower looking intentional, no matter the size of the room.